the-full-stack/fsdl-text-recognizer/instructions/editor.md

 ## VSCode

-There are two things you want to make sure of when using VSCode: 1) that it uses the pipenv environment, and 2) that it lints your files as you work.
+There are two things you want to make sure of when using VSCode: 1) that it uses the right environment, and 2) that it lints your files as you work.

-Here is my setup that does both:
+Here is my setup for linting:

 ```
 {